-Finally, during hierarchical exploration, users essentially deal with embeddings of different data subsets with increasing size.
-Thus, the mental map between consecutive projections must be preserved to guarantee that geometrical transformations do not deceive users during exploratory data analysis.
-The preservation of the mental map in DR layouts has been receiving attention when exploring deep learning features~\cite{Rauber2016, Cantareira2020}, which is usually called as \textit{Projection Alignment}.
-Dynamic t-SNE~\cite{Rauber2016} produces projections of a time-varying dataset to minimize temporal variability that is irrelevant for the final layout.
-This is achieved by adding a term in the t-SNE's cost equation, controlling the trade-off between alignment and standard t-SNE optimization.
-VFF~\cite{Hilasaca2020} also uses a trade-off parameter to control the alignment of projection in feature fusion tasks.
-However, VFF is not suitable for the preservation of neighborhoods or local structuress~\cite{Cantareira2020}.
-Finally, Cantareira and Paulovichs~\cite{Cantareira2020} proposed a generic model for projection alignment that takes into account the original cost function of the DR technique and a penalty term applied for alignment.
-In contrast with these approaches, our strategy to preserve the mental map consists of controlling the movement of the data samples already projected in high hierarchy levels, which influences the positioning of new data samples.
+Finally, users work with embeddings of increasing size during hierarchical exploration.
+Thus, it is essential to maintain the mental map between successive projections in order to prevent users from being tricked by geometrical transformations during exploratory analysis. \wm{This task, often refered as \textit{projection alignment}, can be addresses in different ways.} A time-varying dataset is projected using dynamic t-SNE~\cite{Rauber2016} to reduce temporal variability that is unimportant to the final layout.
+This is accomplished by including a term in the cost equation for the t-SNE that regulates the trade-off between alignment and conventional t-SNE optimization.
+A trade-off parameter is also used in VFF~\cite{Hilasaca2020} to regulate the alignment of projections in feature fusion tasks.
+VFF, however, is ineffective for preserving local structures~\cite{Cantareira2020}.
+Finally, Cantareira and Paulovich~\cite{Cantareira2020} proposed a general model for projection alignment that incorporates the original cost function of the DR technique and a penalty term applied for alignment. \wm{Another important problem that these techniques address is when dealing with streaming applications, where the use of DR techniques for conveying information has grown~\cite{MOHEDANOMUNOZ2023120252}.
+The preservation of mental maps is critical in such scenarios, as users would have to expend a significant amount of cognitive effort tracking the position of data points in the visual space.}.
+Our approach to maintaining the mental map entails directing the movement of data samples that have already been projected at high hierarchy levels and affecting the placement of new data samples.
+Fig.~\ref{fig:fmnist-teaser} illustrates this.
+The highest hierarchy level (top-level) of HUMAP resembles the lowest hierarchy level and maintains the structures of chosen subsets (B).
+In contrast to single-level techniques (A), it summarizes the data while providing information on the connections between and within clusters.

-We present HUMAP to address the problems of previous techniques.
-Our approach is very flexible for preserving both local and global relations present in the dataset and providing a tunable parameter to preserve the projection mental map among hierarchy levels and during drill-down operations.
-These characteristics are apparent in Fig.~\ref{fig:teaser-humap}.
-Unlike HSNE (the current state-of-the-art in the hierarchical exploration of DR layouts), HUMAP maintains the structures of selected subsets in drill-down operations, and the highest hierarchy level (top-level) resembles the lowest hierarchy level (B).
-Compared to single-level techniques (A), HDR approaches summarizing the information while providing extra details about the relationship within and among clusters.